Tuesday, June 1, 2010

 President Clinton argued that neighborhoods were a healthy and wonderful thing because citizens were forced to get to know each other as individuals.
 He pointed out that - at the national level - it was easy for his political enemies to create an inaccurate and unfair characterization of him and others.

-For example, he shared the comments of one of his assistant who was with him in Washington who claimed, in relation to press accounts regarding President Clinton that "They keep writing about someone I am unfamiliar with."
+For example, he shared the comments of one of his assistants who was with him in Washington who claimed, in relation to press accounts regarding President Clinton that "They keep writing about someone I am unfamiliar with."

 As someone who has occasionally been in the public eye myself, I know President Clinton is telling the truth that the media does tend to portray people in a manner that best sells newspapers or keeps you holding on through the commercial instead of the manner that might satisfy your own ego’s needs.
 In my case, for example, I was never on the front page of a major newspaper for anything good or inspiring that I’ve done.